reidHoruff/vim-config/README.md

 ##Installation
 Compile vim with Python 2.x support (Required for YCM)

-clone this repo
+clone this repo to ~/.vim

-./write.sh (this will overwite ~/.vimrc and ~/.vim/)
+./write.sh (this will overwrite ~/.vimrc)

 :BundleInstall